Frequently Asked Questions

 What actions are being taken to safeguard the health of the Irish population?

-The article emphasizes the need for transparency, thorough investigations, and necessary actions by the government and health officials.
+The article emphasises the need for transparency, thorough investigations, and necessary actions by the government and health officials